 Q. Does color matter on a motorcycle jacket?

 The look of your jacket is about personal taste.
 Some riders choose to match the colors of their jackets to their other gear.
-Others prioritize safety and look for a high-vis jacket, which has lots of reflective material and neon yellow hues.
+Others prioritize safety and look for a high-visibility jacket, which has lots of reflective material and neon-yellow hues.

 Q. Should I pick a certain style for my motorcycle jacket?